mozilla-b2g/gaia/tests/python/gaia-ui-tests/README.md

     --restart restart target instance between tests.
 This option will remove the /data/local/indexedDB and /data/b2g/mozilla folders and restore the device back to a common state
+    --timeout < time in milliseconds >  to set default timeout values (30s for page load timeout, 10s for search timeout and 10s for script timeout) to a common specified value

 Testing on a Device
 ===================